 Spring 2018 Class

-JMU X-Labs is currently hosting its second H4D class where 25 students from eight majors are pursuing the following solutions based on the needs of client partners from the U.S. Air Force, the U.S. Army, the U.S. Department of Homeland Security, and the U.S. Department of State:
+In the spring of 2018, JMU X-Labs hosted its second H4D class where 25 students from eight majors pursued the following solutions based on the needs of client partners from the U.S. Air Force, the U.S. Army, the U.S. Department of Homeland Security, and the U.S. Department of State:

 1. Develop a faster way to log flight records – Students are developing a mobile application for aircraft commanders, pilots, and loadmasters to record necessary information while in transit to replace the existing excessive paperwork process.